 I recommend taking a lead position and defining in which form and tool inputs need to be handed in.
 Think about it in advance and already prepare planning tools as templates.

-Time slot allocation
+Time slot allocation in business budget planning

 It is common for interruptions to occur during budget planning.
 Even the best-organized planning sessions can become ineffective or even useless if interruptions frequently stop the session.
 This is why planning is important.
 Honestly, assess the business for potential time drains.
 This can include, but is not limited to, the structure of the business, the type of technology used to review the budget, and personnel who commonly mismanage time.
 Knowing in advance, what may interrupt a budget planning session can help alleviate the situation, even stopping it before there is an issue.